 Any family interested in services must fill out a wait list application.
 Palomar College is able to provide funding for qualifying families through a contract with the California Department of Education.
 For Palomar College students and community families who seek subsidized services at the San Marcos ECE-LS: Parent(s) must meet the eligibility requirements for services: for example, parent(s) must be in school and/or working and there is no parent or adult legal guardian at home who could take care of your child.
-Families must also qualify according to gross monthly Income Guidelines and family size; the maximum amount that a family can make and qualify for initial services is rank 70 (blue highlighted row).
-Ranks 71- 85 (page 3) only apply for recertification, not initial certification of funded services.
+Families must also qualify according to gross monthly Income Guidelines and family size; the maximum amount that a family can make and qualify for initial services is rank 70.
+Ranks 71- 85 only apply for recertification, not initial certification of funded services.

 When space is available based on the admission priorities below, we will contact the family via email or phone.
 It is the parent’s responsibility to inform the ECE-LS of any changes to their contact information.
 If you are contacted by the School, it is the parent’s responsibility to respond to the offer of space.
 Families will need to provide documentation of income and need eligibility when requested to determine if the family qualifies for funded services.
 We will set a pre-screening appointment at that time and give the family a list of the required documents.
-Depending on the family income, reduced family fees may apply.
+Depending on the family size and income, reduced family fees may apply.

 Requirements for funded services are based on California Code Regulations (CCR) Title 5 and the California Department of Education Program Requirements for California State Preschool Programs (CSPP).
 While every attempt has been made to align our policies with the most current requirements from those sources, if there is a discrepancy, CCR 5 and CDE Program (CSPP) regulations supersede the information provided here.
-CSPP Program requirements can be found here- CSPP 17-18.
+CSPP Program requirements can be found here- CSPP 18-19 CDE.

 Please note that we do not have funded services available to children who do not qualify as a CSPP three- year old or four-year old (see definitions below).
 If your child is too young to receive services under these requirements, we suggest applying for alternate funding through the Central Eligibility List.
 Our San Marcos site accepts alternate funding resources that help families pay tuition fees (CDA, YMCA, TANF, etc.).
 To ensure that we can best serve your family when space becomes available, please let us know if are approved for funding through one of those agencies.